lmondada/dphil-thesis/content/02_quantum/01_compilation.md

 high fidelities at the expense of slow operations.

-From the perspective of a compiler engineer, this means that we must equip quantum compilers to handle a large variety of instruction sets, multiple optimisation goals and hardware specific program constraints.
+From the perspective of a compiler engineer, this means that we must equip quantum compilers to handle a large variety of hardware primitives, multiple optimisation goals and hardware specific program constraints.
 This is a huge challenge that traditional compilation is ill-equipped to handle.

 A comparison of machine code for different architectures illustrates well